DSCR Loan Calculator

 1. Property Income & Expenses (Annual)

-2. Loan Terms
+2. Proposed Loan Terms

-Property DSCR
+Lender-Adjusted DSCR

 The Debt Service Coverage Ratio (DSCR) is the primary underwriting metric used by commercial real estate lenders and private equity groups to assess loan risk.
 Instead of looking at personal income (DTI), lenders look strictly at the cash flow generated by the investment property itself.

-To calculate your ratio, our engine executes two core steps based on standard financial modeling practices:
+Our DSCR loan calculator automates this dual-layer underwriting via two core steps based on standard financial modeling practices:

 - Calculate Annual Debt Service (ADS): Multiply your estimated monthly principal and interest payment by 12.